Anticipated Schedule for

 The schedule for this major infrastructure project is weather dependent and subject to change without notice.
 For questions or to report issues related to construction, please email the project team.
 You can sign up for project updatesfrom DOT here.
 To find information about this project, please visit the project website.

-MassDOT's contractor, P. Gioioso & Sons, will perform paving operations along Highland Avenue in Needham between Webster Street and the I-95 ramps.
-To complete this work, traffic shifts and side street closures will be implemented from 7:00 PM on Sunday, September 25 to 5:00 AM the following morning.
+MassDOT's contractor, P. Gioioso & Sons, is tentatively scheduled to perform paving operations along Highland Avenue in Needham between Webster Street and the I-95 ramps.
+To complete this work, traffic shifts and side street closures will be implemented from 7:00 PM on Friday, October 14 to 5:00 AM the following morning.
+More information about detours and street closures will be provided once the paving is confirmed.
+Schedule remains tentative and may be altered due to weather conditions.

 MassDOT encourages drivers to avoid the area and seek alternate routes to minimize delays.
 Those traveling through the area should expect delays, reduce speed, and use caution.